To Home Page

 .lircrc example (1)

-Play the next song in Banshee music player with the forward button on your remote:
+Pause a video in VLC media player with the pause button on your remote:

 A special application is the LIRC tool irexec.
 It is used to execute other applications.